How can I reduce the effects of altitude sickness

 As you get higher it does get difficult and there are times where you have to walk up some relatively steep paths.
 Especially on the trek leading up to Namche Bazaar or Tengboche or when you are on your acclimatisation hikes where it's good to test yourself.
 This is where we climb and actually hit a certain height and then hike back down where we sleep at a lower altitude.

 The speed that you want to aim for is where you are able to walk and still be able to hold a conversation with your guide, your trekking partner, whoever you're with.
 The guides will keep a watchful eye on your pace and if you are going too quick they will say, "Look, slow down."
 Obviously, it's up to you control that yourself but a little guidance never hurts and sometimes think to yourself, "Right, I'm going too fast here" and slow down.
 Sometimes you will notice if you're going up too fast.

-Number 3 is looking after your body.
+3. Look after your body.

 Like it?
 Share it!

 on your bucket list?